Denali National Park and Preserve

-Denali National Park and Preserve, formerly known as Mount McKinley National Park, is an American national park and preserve located in Interior Alaska, centered on Denali, the highest mountain in North America.
+Denali National Park and Preserve, formerly known as Mount McKinley National Park, is a United States national park and preserve located in Interior Alaska, centered on Denali (federally designated as Mount McKinley), the highest mountain in North America.
 The park and contiguous preserve encompass 6045153 acre which is larger than the state of New Hampshire.
 On December 2, 1980, 2146580 acre Denali Wilderness was established within the park.
 Denali's landscape is a mix of forest at the lowest elevations, including deciduous taiga, with tundra at middle elevations, and glaciers, snow, and bare rock at the highest elevations.
-The longest glacier is the Kahiltna Glacier.
+The longest glacier is Kahiltna Glacier.
 Wintertime activities include dog sledding, cross-country skiing, and snowmobiling.
 The park received 594,660 recreational visitors in 2018.

 History

 Prehistory and protohistory

 Human habitation in the Denali Region extends to more than 11,000 years before the present, with documented sites just outside park boundaries dated to more than 8,000 years before the present.
 However, relatively few archaeological sites have been documented within the park boundaries, owing to the region's high elevation, with harsh winter conditions and scarce resources compared to lower elevations in the area.
 The oldest site within park boundaries is the Teklanika River site, dated to about 7130 BC.
 More than 84 archaeological sites have been documented within the park.
 The sites are typically characterized as hunting camps rather than settlements and provide little cultural context.
 The presence of Athabaskan peoples in the region is dated to 1,500 - 1,000 years before present on linguistic and archaeological evidence, while researchers have proposed that Athabaskans may have inhabited the area for thousands of years before then.
 The principal groups in the park area in the last 500 years include the Koyukon, Tanana and Dena'ina people.